 The term responsible officer and associated duties relate only to primary care medical performers.
-The NHS England responsible officer(s) will have overall responsibility for responding to concerns through the statutory duties laid out in the Medical Profession (Responsible Officers) Regulations 2010 and the Medical Profession (Responsible Officers) (Amendment) 2013 but may delegate elements of these duties throughout NHS England to appropriate members of the responding to concerns team.
+The NHS England responsible officer(s) will have overall responsibility for responding to concerns through the statutory duties laid out in the Medical Profession (Responsible Officers) Regulations 2010 and the Medical Profession (Responsible Officers) (Amendment) 2013 but should use the PAG and PLDP governance arrangements to ensure that concerns are appropriately addressed.